needle-mirror/com.unity.terrain-tools/Documentation~/toolbox-import-heightmap.md

 ![](images/Toolbox_Heightmap_InfoBox.png)

-The information box shows you the resolution and bit depth of the imported heightmaps.
+The information box shows you the resolution of the imported heightmaps.
 It also displays the total number of Terrain tiles.

 ### Heightmap Settings